Desert Hearts: Release

 Desert Hearts made its North American debut at the 1985 Telluride Film Festival in September 1985.
 It had its world premiere at the 1985 Toronto International Film Festival in September 1985.
 The film screened at the 1985 Chicago International Film Festival on November 15, 1985, and the 1986 Sundance Film Festival in January 1986.
 Desert Hearts was the only lesbian film out of nine films selected for screening at the first London Lesbian and Gay Film Festival in 1986.

-It was wide released in the U.S. by The Samuel Goldwyn Company on March 7, 1986, and in the U.K. by Mainline Pictures Ltd. on June 6, 1986.
+It was wide released in the United States by The Samuel Goldwyn Company on March 7, 1986, and in the United Kingdom by Mainline Pictures Ltd. on June 6, 1986.

-The 4K restoration made its debut at the 2017 Sundance Film Festival on January 24, 2017 (followed by a Q&A with director Donna Deitch, cinematographer Robert Elswit, and production designer Jeannine Oppewall).
+The 4K restoration made its debut at the 2017 Sundance Film Festival on January 24, 2017, followed by a Q&A with director Donna Deitch, cinematographer Robert Elswit, and production designer Jeannine Oppewall.
 It was screened in Los Angeles by the UCLA Film & Television Archive on February 4, 2017; and in San Francisco at the Frameline Film Festival on June 18, 2017.
 The new digital version was released in theaters by Janus Films in July 2017.